Kodowa/incidentalcomplexity/drafts/2016-08-09-tic-tac-toe.md

     [#cell board row: i column: j]
 ```

+A subtlety here is the last line, `[#cell board row: i column: j]`.
+This line actually generates all 9 cells.
+How?
+Well it has to do with Eve's set semantics.
+It might seem strange that we repeat an identical `range` function twice, but we do this to generate two disparate sets, `i` and `j`.
+These sets have no relation to each other, so when we put them in the same object, we are telling Eve we want the [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the elements.
+This means that if `i = {0 1 2}` and `j = {0,1,2}`, then `i x j = {(0,0), (0,1), ...
+(2,1), (2,2)}`.
+These are exactly the indices we need for our grid!
+Thus, due to Eve's semantics, with a single line we can achieve our goal.

+Now we call attention to some special cell: diagonal and anti-diagonal cells.
+The diagonal cells are (0,0), (1,1), and (2,2).
+Notice anything about them?

 Diagonal cells have a row index equal to its column index
 ```
   match